noahbroyles/PythonLyricsLookup/README.md

 # PythonLyricsLookup
-*Look the lyrics to a song in Python!
+*Look up the lyrics to a song in Python!
 Hael yeah!*